Georg Cantor: Biographies

 Until the 1970s, the chief academic publications on Cantor were two short monographs by Arthur Moritz Schönflies (1927) – largely the correspondence with Mittag-Leffler – and Fraenkel (1930).
 Both were at second and third hand; neither had much on his personal life.
-The gap was largely filled by Eric Temple Bell's Men of Mathematics (1937), which one of Cantor's modern biographers describes as "perhaps the most widely read modern book on the history of mathematics"; and as "one of the worst".
+The gap was largely filled by Eric Temple Bell's Men of Mathematics (1937), which one of Cantor's modern biographers called "perhaps the most widely read modern book on the history of mathematics" and as "one of the worst".
 Bell presents Cantor's relationship with his father as Oedipal, Cantor's differences with Kronecker as a quarrel between two Jews, and Cantor's madness as Romantic despair over his failure to win acceptance for his mathematics.
-Grattan-Guinness (1971) found that none of these claims were true, but they may be found in many books of the intervening period, owing to the absence of any other narrative.
-There are other legends, independent of Bell – including one that labels Cantor's father a foundling, shipped to Saint Petersburg by unknown parents.
-A critique of Bell's book is contained in Joseph Dauben's biography.
-Writes Dauben:
+Grattan-Guinness found that none of these claims were true, but they are found in many books of the intervening period, owing to the absence of any other narrative.
+There are other legends, independent of Bell – including one that calls Cantor's father a foundling, shipped to Saint Petersburg by unknown parents.
+Joseph Dauben's biography contains a critique of Bell's book.
+Dauben writes:

-Cantor devoted some of his most vituperative correspondence, as well as a portion of the Beiträge, to attacking what he described at one point as the 'infinitesimal Cholera bacillus of mathematics', which had spread from Germany through the work of Thomae, du Bois Reymond and Stolz, to infect Italian mathematics ...
+Cantor devoted some of his most vituperative correspondence, as well as a portion of the Beiträge, to attacking what he described at one point as the "infinitesimal Cholera bacillus of mathematics", which had spread from Germany through the work of Thomae, du Bois Reymond and Stolz, to infect Italian mathematics ...
 Any acceptance of infinitesimals necessarily meant that his own theory of number was incomplete.
 Thus to accept the work of Thomae, du Bois-Reymond, Stolz and Veronese was to deny the perfection of Cantor's own creation.
 Understandably, Cantor launched a thorough campaign to discredit Veronese's work in every way possible.